 View more detailed licensing requirement information by visiting our How to Obtain a License page.

-Florida also has mutual recognition with 8 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, Nebraska and Rhode Island, meaning if you are licensed in one of these states, you can bypass the education requirement and just complete the licensing requirements for an equivalent license (meaning Sales Associate to Sales Associate or Broker to Broker).
+Florida also has MUTUAL RECOGNITION with 10 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island and West Virginia meaning if you are licensed in one of these states, you can bypass the education requirement and just complete the licensing requirements for an equivalent license (meaning Sales Associate to Sales Associate or Broker to Broker).
 An added bonus is that you only have to pass a 40-question Florida specific real estate law exam rather than taking the entire 100-question exam.

-Click below to view more about our Florida Mutual Recognition Exam Preparation products.
+Click to view more about our Florida Mutual Recognition Exam Preparation products.

 What do I need to include with my application if I am using my real estate license from another state to apply for the Florida Broker License?